-1. Research Paper (200 points) - Due Monday May 9 by 8:00am: You will choose one topic relevant to sociology of the body and complete a research project that addresses aspects of that topic that you find important.
-Remember that you want to narrow down your topic enough to provide an extensive analysis of the social issue.
-The initial topic will be chosen in week 10 via your annotated bibliography assignment.
+- 1. Research Paper (200 points) Due Tuesday May 9 by midnight: You will choose one topic relevant to sociology of the body and complete a research project that addresses aspects of that topic that you find important.
+Remember that you want to narrow down your topic enough to provide an extensive analysis of the social issue. - Your research paper should be approximately 2500 words.
+This length requirement does not include your title page, abstract or your reference page. - When thinking about how to organize and write your research paper, you do the following:

-- Your research paper should be approximately 2500 words.
-This length requirement does not include your title page, abstract or your reference page. - When thinking about how to organize and write your research paper, you do the following: - O Provide an introduction that defines the social problem/issue for the reader.
+- O Provide an introduction that defines the social problem/issue for the reader.
 If available, provide some statistics so that the reader can better understand the topic.
 Before you go into your review of the literature section, tell the reader what you will cover in your research paper.
 After you have written your review of the literature, provide a final discussion/conclusion section to talk about any observations that you found in the literature.
 Also, provide any final thoughts, including any future research that is needed on your topic.
 Finally, you will provide your reference page.
 Remember that you must use ASA referencing style within the text of your paper and when constructing your reference page.
 All citations must be scholarly.
-You can refer back to your annotated bibliography and copy those citations, in alphabetical order, into your final reference page.
-This why it is so important that you list your citations in ASA correctly when you complete your annotated bibliography assignment.
-This will mean less work for you in the end.
 You are also allowed to use headings as needed, which will positively contribute to the organization of your paper. - You must use no less than 7 10 scholarly references.
 Scholarly references are those found in social science journals or other scholarly journals. - In addition, I do not accept "recycled" papers or more specifically, papers that have been written for another class!
 Also, please do not cut/paste any of your essays into your final paper.
 Either way, you will make a zero on this paper. - Please submit your double-spaced paper in Times New Roman, one-inch margins using 12 point font. - When you submit your papers into the canvas system, Turnitin will generate an "originality report."
 This report provides a percentage of your work cited from different sources.
 You do not want your paper to go beyond 20%.
-Please let me know if you have any questions about percentages. - 2.
-Annotated Bibliography (110 points): Due Sunday March 27 by midnight: During week 10 of this course, you will be working on your annotated bibliography, which will focus on the chosen topic for your final research paper.
-To begin your exploration of the topic, provide an annotated bibliography of 10 scholarly research articles on your topic.
-You should write up to 125 words (double-spaced) for each article summary.
-You are NOT cut/pasting directly from the article.
-It is your summary regarding the important details about the research that you find essential.
-The abstract of any research article and conclusion are very good places to start but you want to read the entire article.
-Please email me before starting on this assignment so that I can make sure that your topic is acceptable and narrow enough in scope to write the final research paper. - Each article in your annotated bibliography is worth 10 points for a total of 100 possible points.
-You will also be graded on spelling, grammar and sentence structure (10pts) = 110 total points.
+Please let me know if you have any questions about percentages.